Stuyk/altv-athena-docs/documentation/plugins/createPlugins.md

   - ie. `mainDoorController.ts`
 - Plugins should use their respective folders for imports
   - Server: `src/core/plugins/example-plugin/server`
+    - The main import file for the plugin should be called `index.ts`.
   - Client: `src/core/plugins/example-plugin/client`
+    - The main import file for the plugin should be called `index.ts`.
   - Shared: `src/core/plugins/example-plugin/shared`
   - WebView: `src/core/plugins/example-plugin/webview`
+    - There must be a main `*.vue` file in this folder.
+    - Keep all components and additional vue files in subfolders.
 - Entry file for a Plugin should be `index.ts`
   - This applies to both `client` and `server`.